tldr-pages/tldr/CLIENT-SPECIFICATION.md

 git-checkout
 ```

-Page names MAY contain mix capitalization - such page names MUST be transparently lowercased.
+Page names MAY contain mixed capitalization - such page names MUST be transparently lowercased.
 For example, the page name:

 ```
 eyeD3